The Book of Powers

 “Really?
 Your retirement didn’t last long.”

-“It isn’t really a new job, it’s just some things at ADR which need attention.
+“It isn’t really a new job, it’s just some things at ADR which need to be wrapped up.
 We thought they might have a rough transition period, that’s why we hid out here, so we could have a couple of weeks to ourselves,” said Sean, “On a more serious note, there have been some developments in the Billygate affair—some information about who tried to kill me in Virginia.”

 “Are they going to arrest someone?” asked Tina.

-“No, Roger Ramsen is dead.
+“No, Roger Ramsen, the man who stabbed me, is dead.
 There is some other information about the connection of him with a group of men who were probably behind my mother’s death as well.
 They are very dangerous.”

 “So, when you are back in Seattle,” said Tina, “Will they try to attack again?”